• Skip to main content

 Loading

-A maximum number of 60 students can be accommodated per day.
-Multiple classes may come together as long as that maximum is not exceeded.
+At this time, a maximum number of 40 students can be accommodated per day.
+Multiple classes may come together as long as the maximum is not exceeded.

-Programs begin no earlier than 9:00 am.
+Trips must begin between 9:00 and 10:30am.
 Allow 2 hours and 15 mins for the program, and add an additional 30 mins if your class(es) will be staying for lunch.

 Sabino Canyon Volunteer Naturalists